Maniac (producer)

-Brandon Jolie, known professionally as Maniac, is a British grime producer.
+Brandon James Theophilus Jolie, known professionally as Maniac, is a British grime producer.
 Maniac has produced for various artists such as Wiley, Tinchy Stryder, and Chip.

 Career

 2006–09

 Maniac first came to prominence at the age of 16 when his track "Bow E3" was used by Wiley for his album Playtime Is Over.
 In 2008 Maniac released a collaborative album with Tinchy Stryder entitled Tinchy Stryder vs. Maniac.
 This was followed by his first solo CD New Age Grime in 2009.
 Maniac contributed a number of tracks to the 2008 film Adulthood, recorded a single for a Nike advertising campaign and had his music featured on British soap EastEnders.

 In 2009, Maniac was convicted of conspiracy to murder and sentenced to 14-years.
 He had attempted to murder a 15-year old girl following news that he had impregnated her.
 He was later given a conditional early release in 2015.

 2009–15

 Maniac had recorded prolifically and had a large unreleased back catalogue.
 Tracks from this back catalogue have continued to be released, including the track "Man Dem" which featured on Chipmunk's 2010 platinum selling album I Am Chipmunk and "Liquid Organ" which was used by Wiley on his 2014 album Snakes & Ladders.